There are two ways to compromise:

 Your son, your daughter, your sister, your brother, your partner, your friend, is not an extension of you.

 This kind of comes from the narcissistic world where narcissists will have a partner in their life, and they treat that partner as if they are an extension of them.

-Now what does that mean?
-That means, “When we go out, I need you to wear this dress or suit because you represent me.”
+What does that mean?
+It means, “When we go out, I need you to wear this dress or suit because you represent me.”